AaronHeidorn/MDB/README.md

 		    	} else {
 		    		logger.error("onMessage -> The recieved message was not an ObjectMessage");
 		    	}

-		    	//always acknowledge message once to this point.
-If processing fails in the run()
-		    	//method, the appropriate message should be recreated and placed on an error queue message.acknowledge();

 			} catch (JMSException e) {
 				logger.error("onMessage -> Error extracting or acknowledging message", e);
 			}
 	    }
 	}